GTMStack

 Single-channel outbound is dying.
 The data is unambiguous: response rates for email-only sequences have dropped by roughly 40% over the past three years.
 Cold call connect rates hover around 2-4%.
 LinkedIn InMail response rates have cratered as the platform has become saturated with automated prospecting.

-Yet companies running coordinated multi-channel sequences — email, phone, LinkedIn, SMS, and emerging channels like WhatsApp — are seeing response rates 2-3x higher than single-channel approaches.
+We’ve built and observed multi-channel SDR operations across roughly 80 B2B companies over the past two years.
+The teams running coordinated multi-channel sequences see response rates about 2-3x higher than single-channel approaches.
 The reason isn’t complicated: prospects are more likely to engage when you meet them where they actually spend their time, and the pattern interruption of appearing across multiple channels creates a perception of persistence and legitimacy that a single channel can’t achieve.

 But building a multi-channel SDR operation is significantly more complex than setting up an email sequence tool.
 It requires careful channel selection, thoughtful sequencing, the right tech stack, and operational discipline.
 This guide walks through every step, from first principles to full-scale operation.